Remi-dee/Shopme/README.md

 Please ensure that you do not commit the test account credentials to version control systems like GitHub to avoid exposing the account to the public.

-### To run the Shopzone application locally, follow these steps:
+### To run the Shopme application locally, follow these steps:

 - Clone the repository to your local machine.